benpolinsky/el_photography/README.md

 - faster typekit

 # now
+- admin mobile nav
+- check product publishing (in photo - purchase print and solo product page)
 - smaller cart?
-- foreign key photos product violation (probably better to warm el)
 - ability to go back to addresses if on payment step in checkout..
-- parsley maybe too much stuff?
+- parsley maybe too much stuff? - check out mobile
-- admin photos index - it would probably be a good idea to dynamically create each selectize as needed, otherwise you're calling tags a bazillion times.
 - clean up checkout view -> checkoutviewmodel
 - local loaders for cart + payment rather than the large loaders you are using...maybe buttons.
-- test out of stock functionality

 # Later
 - admin product show -> up it to preview?